An in-depth report on the causes, diagnosis, treatment, and prevention of periodontal disease.

 - The dentist uses a mirror and a periodontal probe, a thin instrument calibrated in millimeters (mm), which is used to measure pocket depth.

 - The probe is held along the length of the tooth with the tip placed into the pocket.
 The tip of the probe will then touch the bottom of the pocket.

 - The dentist will "walk" the probe to 6 specified points on each tooth, 3 on the buccal (cheek), and 3 on the lingual (tongue) sides.
 The dentist measures the depth of the probe at each point.

 - Pocket depths greater than 4 mm indicate disease.

 These measurements help determine the condition of the connective tissue and amount of gingival overgrowth or recession.

-Testing Tooth Movement: Tooth mobility is determined by pushing each tooth between two instrument handles and observing any movement.
+Tooth mobility is determined by pushing each tooth between two instrument handles and observing any movement.
 Mobility is a strong indicator of bone support loss.

-X-rays: X-rays are taken to show any loss of bone structure supporting the teeth.
+X-rays are taken to show any loss of bone structure supporting the teeth.

 According to the American Academy of Periodontology, treatment for periodontal disease should focus on achieving oral health in the least invasive and most cost-effective manner.
 Your dentist or periodontist will usually begin with a non-surgical approach (scaling and root planing), then reevaluate your condition in follow-up visits.
 If infection or deep periodontal pockets remain, surgical treatment may be recommended.